Product or Service Development & Marketing Plan

 II.
 Marketing Plan

 - Make your product seem exciting and dynamic, such as by using videos.
-Show the positive outcomes from using your product or service
+Show the positive outcomes of using your product or service.

 - Highlight a commitment to quality.